 We compute $x^*(\tau)$, a stationarity point of \ref{eq:mpec_scholtes}, which is not necessarily feasible for the {\MPEC}~\eqref{eq:mpec}.
 An {\LPCC} is then constructed at $x^*(\tau)$ (for some $\tau>0$), and its solution determines an active set corresponding to a feasible BNLP.

 It is well-known that certifying infeasibility of a general nonconvex optimization problem is difficult.
 In many NLP solver implementations, if the globalization strategy cannot make sufficient progress toward a feasible point, a feasibility restoration phase is triggered, cf. \cite[Sec.
 3.3.]{Fletcher2002}, \cite[Sec 3.3.]{Waechter2006}, and \cite[Sec.
 6]{Byrd2006}.
-Thereby an auxiliary NLP -- which minimizes the constraint violation -- is solved~\cite{Byrd2006,Fletcher2002,Waechter2006}.
+In this step, an auxiliary NLP that minimizes the constraint violation is solved~\cite{Byrd2006,Fletcher2002,Waechter2006}.
 If its stationary point is infeasible for the original problem, the solver terminates.
 Infeasibility of the original problem is sufficient but not necessary for this outcome.
-This outcome is often called local infeasibility~\cite{Waechter2006}, which is not a global certificate of infeasibility.
+This outcome is often called local infeasibility~\cite{Waechter2006}, and it is not a global certificate of infeasibility.

 \begin{mylemma} Regard the {\MPEC}~\eqref{eq:mpec} and the corresponding $\mathrm{Reg}(\tau)$ in ~\ref{eq:mpec_scholtes} for some $\tau>0$.
 If $\mathrm{Reg}(\tau)$ is infeasible then the same holds for the {\MPEC}~\eqref{eq:mpec}. \end{mylemma} \textit{Proof.} This follows from the fact that the feasible set of $\mathrm{Reg}(\tau)$ is a superset of~$\Omega$.